g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 You, you!
 Unstoppable, watchable...

 _White Woman's Instagram_ is several things.
 It sneers.
-Positivity makes him want to drag it down.
-He hides his negativity behind political piety: without the 'white' qualifier to validate it, it would have caused him trouble.
-Race as a normative modifier: it's ok cos...
+Seeing positivity, he has to drag it down.
+He hides his negativity behind political piety: without the 'white' qualifier it would have caused him trouble.
+(Race as a normative modifier: it's ok cos...)

 But then it drops all that and shows her mourning her dead parents and I defy you to smirk.